roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 **Definition of Done:** The application exists as an executable that displays a human usable GUI, allowing the user to create new years, new reports, save and load drafts of reports, input data, modify data, and generate a PDF of the report.

-**Time:** The due date is Tuesday, June 15th, ten days away.
+**Time:** The due date is Tuesday, June 15th.
 It might take up to ...

 **As a stakeholder,** **I want** an application that speeds up the monthly process of downloading, formatting, and inserting data to create a KPI Dashboard report, **so that** I can do more with less time, tedium, and bother.